Yemeni League

-Yemeni League is the top football division of the Yemen Football Association.
+The Yemeni League (also known as the Yemen Division 1 or the Yemen First Division) is the top football division of the Yemen Football Association.
 It was created in 1990 after the unification of North and South Yemen.
-It was set up in a four-level system with Premier, First, Second and Third Division.

-16 northern and 16 southern clubs entered the top level championship in the 1990–91 season.
-Previously, two separate championships were used for North Yemen and South Yemen.
+It was set up as a four-level system with the Premier, First, Second and Third divisions.
+16 northern and southern clubs entered the top level championship in the 1990–91 season.

-Currently, 14 clubs play at the top level, with four clubs being relegated to the 2nd tier.
+Currently, 14 clubs play at the top level, with four clubs being relegated to the second tier.
 The season is generally run from early November to late June with the league winners entering the AFC Challenge League and the Arab Champions League.
 The league was cancelled from 2014 to 2021 due to the Yemeni Civil War, which also stopped all other footballing activities in Yemen.